Vabuchar/Data-RISK_MODEL_FOR_STUDENT_PERFORMANCE_PREDICTION_IN_ENGINEERING_COURSES/README.md

 This file is the result of collecting and organizing data as is described in the paper 'Risk Model for Student Performance Prediction in Engineering Courses'.

-The file 'Code.m' reads the .txt file located in the same folder, then calculates the lognormal distribution parameters to then graph the fragility curves.
+The file 'Student_Performance_Fragility.m' reads the .txt file located in the same folder, then calculates the lognormal distribution parameters to then graph the fragility curves.